Table of Contents

 Learning Curve

 Java, with its verbose syntax, might seem daunting.
 But with the right resources, it’s manageable.
-Python, often termed as the beginner’s language, offers an easier entry point.
+Python, often referred to as the beginner’s language, offers an easier entry point.

 Syntax and Readability